I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In almost any area, people still pick up grenades, rifles, and the other materiel of war.
 “Sadly,” says Gellard, “we’re still digging up a lot of bodies.”
 Of course, they are skeletons now, but they are treated with dignity and given a proper burial.

 The Red Zone (Zone Rouge)

-There is so much unexploded ordinance that authorities have surrounded the area with fences and warning notices.
+There is so much unexploded ordnance that authorities have surrounded the area with fences and warning notices.
 Nevertheless, some people still think it’s a good idea to wander about in the forested wasteland.

 War History Online notes that “… not everyone who goes in comes out alive.
 If they do, there’s no guarantee that they’ll do so with all of their limbs intact.
 Of those who do come out (whole or otherwise), death sometimes takes a while to catch up.”
 That’s because some of the shells contain poison gas rather than high explosives.

 The steel casings on the munitions are rusting away.
 When that happens, the contents weep out into the soil.
 Those contents are highly toxic, especially if the shell contained mustard or chlorine gas.